kbui-03/ChicagoBikeProject/README.md

 To-Do:

-Agree on a datset & Familiarize ourself with the domain and data Define a prediction/classification problem
+Agree on a datset & Familiarize ourself with the domain and data: DONE ✅ Define a prediction/classification problem: DONE ✅
 -> Deliver: Finished Jupyter Notebook containing information about work so far

 -------- 1st Deadline 23:59h 25th May, 2025 -------------